movalex/fusion/Scripts/Comp/DEV/MD/ToolCommentManager.md

-# Tool Manager
+# Tool Comment Manager
-This is a comment based tool manager for making basic operations with Fusion nodes, such as: _disable, enable, toggle passthrough_ (disabled tools become enabled and vice versa), _select and lock_.
+This is a comment based tool manager for making basic operations with Fusion nodes, such as: _disable, enable, toggle passthrough_ (disabled tools become enabled and vice versa), _select_ and _lock_.

 _Description:_